-“It’s hard to watch the game we make of love, like everyone’s playing checkers with their scars, saying checkmate whenever they get out without a broken heart.
+“…it’s hard to watch the game we make of love, like everyone’s playing checkers with their scars, saying checkmate whenever they get out without a broken heart.
 Just to be clear I don’t want to get out without a broken heart.
-I intend to leave this world so shattered there’s gonna have to be a thousand separate heavens for all of my flying parts” – Andrea Gibson
+I intend to leave this life so shattered there’s gonna have to be a thousand separate heavens for all of my flying parts” – Andrea Gibson

 I say goodbye again and I wonder why I’ve put myself through this yet another time.
 We embrace and part ways.
 You wish me well and look on from the taxi until he’s driven you out of sight.
 I turn and walk into the airport; it’s nearly time to board my flight.

 I smile at the memories over the past week spent on beaches, laughing in the waves, and talking about what we saw under the water diving that day.
 I try not to think about the fact that I most likely won’t ever see you again.

 They say everything happens for a reason and that people come in and out of your life for some specific purpose.
 You repeated this to me the last night I saw you as I vigorously shook my head in disagreement.
 But I see what purpose you served now.
 I can see what purpose every ending serves.
 I learned something:

 This is a mistake I will make again.

 Before, there was Australia.
 It always goes the same way when I am asked where I have traveled this year.
 I give my chronological list, and am met with confusion.